sinegit/sinegit.github.io/_people/leah_woldemariam.md

 ### About Me

-Leah is a Ph.D. student in Electrical engineering at Cornell University.
+Leah is a Ph.D. student in Electrical and Computer Engineering at Cornell University.

 <hr>